maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/19-los-angeles-county-clerk/all-elections/en/voting-basics/vote-language.md

 Armenian, Bengali, and Persian versions of ballots and polling place information may be available at some selected precincts.

+The Los Angeles County Elections Office also offers some services in Russian and Farsi.

 **Bilingual services are available at polling places** across the County based on the different language needs of each community.
 Signs are posted in those poll locations identifying the language(s) spoken.